epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-processor/java/README.md

 - Open the project code-bugfixing/order-processor/java
 - Open the OrderProcessor class
-- Type after the findOrders method:
+- Type after the calculateMostPopularProduct method:

 ```java
 // Rewrite the calculateMostPopularProduct method to fix the bug